FIRST LEGO League International Open Championship

 - strategic thinking

 Each year FIRST® LEGO® League teams embark on an adventurous Challenge based on current, real-world issues.
-ANIMAL ALLIES is the theme for the 2016/17 season and the teams have to create a way of improving the interaction between humans and their chosen animal.
-They develop their ideas through research and collaboration with experts before giving a five minute presentation to the judges.
+ANIMAL ALLIES was the theme for the 2016/17 season and the teams had to create a way of improving the interaction between humans and their chosen animal.
+They developed their ideas through research and collaboration with experts before giving a five minute presentation to the judges.

 Guided by a team coach, assisted by mentors using LEGO Mindstorms® robotics, the Challenge is designed to: